Assassin's Creed Nexus VR Review

 The long-running Assassin's Creed franchise has always been a natural fit for virtual reality, with its focus on stealth, parkour movement, and historical settings perfectly suited for immersive first-person gameplay.
 However, it has taken Ubisoft until now to deliver a full-fledged VR entry into the acclaimed series.
 Assassin's Creed Nexus VR ambitiously transports some of the series' most beloved settings and characters into virtual worlds that will delight longtime fans while also standing as one of the medium's landmark titles.

 Nexus begins by placing players in the familiar role of an Abstergo Industries employee, this time infiltrating the company from within using a prototype VR headset.
 Through this device, you directly inhabit the genetic memories of three iconic Assassins - Ezio Auditore from Renaissance Italy, Kassandra from Ancient Greece, and Connor Kenway during the American Revolution.
 It's here where Nexus truly shines, transporting you across landscapes, cities, and historical eras that feel remarkably realized and lived-in despite the technical limitations of VR.
-An image showcasing the game described in this article.

 From Ezio's bustling Tuscan village of Monteriggioni to Kassandra's lush Greek islands and Connor's frontier settlements along the eastern seaboard, each setting oozes authenticity and grandeur.
 Crowds of NPCs fill the streets, architecture feels appropriately dated to each period, and environmental details like weather effects further sell the illusion.
 While graphics take a noticeable downgrade compared to non-VR entries, Nexus' stylized art direction ensures locations remain visually striking while maintaining a comfortable frame rate.

 I found the story to be really cool and engaging too.
 Recruited by veteran Assassins Rebecca Crane and Shaun Hastings, the hacker, you, are tasked with infiltrating Abstergo Industries' new "Nexus Eye" initiative.
 Led by research director Dominika Wilk, Nexus Eye aims to recover code fragments from an ancient Isu supercomputer and merge them with Abstergo's Animus technology.
 This would create a system capable of predicting and influencing human behavior on a massive scale.
-An image showcasing the game described in this article.

 Dominika orders you to relive key genetic memories of Ezio, Kassandra and Connor in order to locate these fragments.
 However, you are also secretly implants "logic bombs" throughout each memory strand.
 These Trojan programs are designed to destroy the memory data and prevent Abstergo from attaining the code pieces.
 History has always been Assassin's Creed's playground and I am really surprised how good they have managed to weave a coherent narrative across 3 different assassins in 3 different periods.